ehando/march_madness/README.md

  Turnover Rate: Is a measure of a teams ability to protect the ball and avoid turnovers.
 It is calculated as the percentage of a team's possessions that result in a turnover.
 Lower turnover rates indicate better ball security, while higher rates indicate a higher likelihood of giving up possession.

- Barttorvik Adjusted Efficiency: Adjusted efficiency is a measure of a team's overall offensive and defensive performance that takes into account the quality of their opponents.
+ Barttorvik Adjusted Efficiency: Is a measure of a team's overall offensive and defensive performance that takes into account the quality of their opponents.
 Higher adjusted efficiency values indicate that a team is able to score more points per possession than their opponents, while lower values indicate a less efficient performance.

+KENPOM Adjusted Efficiency: Is a statistical measure used in college basketball to evaluate a team's offensive and defensive performance.
+It takes into account factors such as the strength of a team's opponents, the location of the game, and the pace of play